 “When you leave the room when I’m talking to you, I feel enraged and disrespected.
 Since I cannot control you, I will follow you around until you agree to sit down and listen to me.”

 Read over your boundaries.
 Are you trying to control your abuser’s behavior?
 Remember, the only person you control is YOU.
-As much as you may want your abuser to change, you cannot force him to change.
+As much as you may want your abuser to change, you cannot force them to change.
 Make sure the “I will” part of your boundary describes what you will do to escape the abuse.

-Process of setting boundaries is from Joy2MeU, by Robert Burney.
+The process of setting boundaries is from Joy2MeU, by Robert Burney.